watchiot/watchiot-docs/README.md

 * Report bad description.
 * Report incomplete description.
 * Report grammatical errors or orthographic errors.
-* Creating a new post and send us a PR too.
+* Creating a new post and send us a PR.
 * Add other language docs, like [fr, ru, ch] etc.

 ### How add other language docs